xbeat/Machine-Learning/README.md

 Cross-Entropy Loss in Classification Models

 Cross-entropy loss is widely used for training neural networks in classification tasks.
 It measures the dissimilarity between predicted probability distributions and true labels.
 However, this loss function has limitations when dealing with ordinal datasets, where class labels have a natural order.

+## Causal Analysis for Inferring Cause-Effect Relationships

+Introduction to DoWhy Library

+DoWhy is a Python library that provides a unified framework for causal inference, implementing a four-step methodology: modeling, identification, estimation, and refutation.
+It enables researchers to formulate causal assumptions explicitly through causal graphs and conduct sensitivity analysis to validate results.

 ## Exposing LLM Application Vulnerabilities with Python